 Black eye: First aid

-A black eye is caused by bleeding under the skin around the eye.
+A black eye is bruising caused by bleeding in the tiny blood vessels in the skin surrounding the eye.
 Most injuries that cause a black eye aren't serious.
-But a black eye may indicate a more serious injury, such as an internal injury to the eye or a fracture of the thin bones around the eye.
+But a black eye could be a sign of a more serious injury, such as an internal injury to the eye or a fracture of the thin bones around the eye.
 You may have a skull fracture if you have double vision, bruising around both eyes (raccoon eyes) or bleeding from the nose.

 - Apply a cold compress soon after the injury.
-Using gentle pressure, place a cold pack or a cloth filled with ice to the area around your eye.
+Using gentle pressure, place a cold pack, a cloth filled with ice — or even a bag of frozen vegetables — to the area around your eye.
 Take care not to press on the eye itself.
 Apply cold as soon as possible after the injury to reduce swelling.
 Repeat several times a day for a day or two.

 - Look for blood.
-If you see it in the white or colored parts of the eye, seek urgent care by an eye specialist (ophthalmologist).
+If you see blood in the white or colored parts of the eye, seek urgent care by an eye specialist (ophthalmologist).

-- Seek medical care immediately if you have vision problems (double vision, blurring), severe pain, bruising around both eyes, or bleeding in an eye or from the nose.
+- Seek medical care right away if you have vision problems, such as double vision or blurring.
+Also seek care right away if you have severe pain, bruising around both eyes, or bleeding in an eye or from the nose.

-- Apply warm-hot compresses.
-This may be helpful after a few days when the swelling has stabilized.
+- Apply warm or hot compresses.
+This may be helpful after a few days when the swelling has gone down.
 Repeat several times a day for a day or two.